Insects and animal matter are less than 10% of the annual black bear diet around Ely and across most of North America.

 What bears eat depends upon what else is available—or is not available.

 Meat is a very small part of the diet around Ely except in late May and early June when fawns are born.
-Researchers who walk with bears in late May and June watch bears catch up to 4 fawns.
+Researchers who walked with bears in late May and June watch bears catch up to four fawns.
 The bears don’t seem to actively hunt fawns.
 Instead, they search for ant colonies at that time of year.
-But if a bear happens upon a fawn, it stops searching for ant pupae, sniffs out the fawn, and pounces on it.
+But if a bear smells a fawn, it stops searching for ant pupae, sniffs out the fawn, and pounces on it.
+It is often said that fawns are odorless, but they do have enough scent for the bear’s exceptional sense of smell.

-The 3 main reasons meat is such a small part of bear diets around Ely are that:
+The three main reasons meat is such a small part of bear diets around Ely are that:

 1. It is generally not a favorite food as evidenced by the fact that black bears around Ely usually ignore carcasses (fresh or rotting) they find in summer, especially if nuts and berries are available.
 They do eat carcasses in spring or fall.